Made in the USA (song)

 "Made in the USA" is a song by American singer Demi Lovato.
 The song was released on July 16, 2013, as the second single from her fourth studio album, Demi (2013).
 The song was written by Lovato, Jason Evigan, Corey Chorus, Blair Perkins, and Jonas Jeberg and produced by Jeberg.
 "Made in the USA" is a midtempo country pop song that celebrates an everlasting American romantic relationship.
 Lovato released the song around Independence Day.
-The song peaked at number 80 on the Billboard Hot 100 and peaked within the top 20 in Flanders and Lebanon.
+The song peaked at number 80 on the Billboard Hot 100 and peaked within the top 20 in Lebanon.
 It has sold 312,000 copies, according to Nielsen SoundScan.
 It received generally positive reviews from music critics.

 Background and composition

 "Made in the USA" is an midtempo country pop song with a running length of three minutes and sixteen seconds.

 The patriotic love song was composed by Corey Chorus, Lovato, Jason Evigan, Jonas Jeberg and Blair Perkins.
 It was written in 2011, originally intended for R&B artist Blair Perkins, though after producer Mio Vukovic heard it, he knew it was "meant" for Lovato.
 Songwriter and producer Jason Evigan told MTV News that the song was "Demi-fied" in response, though still contains an "R&B feel", explaining: "[Now] it's got like a country vibe mixed with this R&B feel, which makes it kind of pop country thing."
 Lovato reacted to the track instantly, and made a few changes to it.
 Lyrically, "Made in the USA" is inspired by "American romantic love stories" in the 1930s.

 Upon the album's release, Billboard stated the song was "the right comparison of bubblegum fun and Lovato's overpowering pipes" and compared the track to the song "Party in the U.S.A." by fellow former Disney Channel star Miley Cyrus.
 Billboard also described the song as "an up-tempo, red-white-and-blue-tinged celebration of everlasting love" and stated that the song contained a "wistful guitar lick and some fierce romanting statements".

 Lovato's vocals in the song span two octaves, two notes, and a semitone, from the low note of E♭3 to the high note of A♭5.